longhorn/website/content/docs/1.4.0/references/settings.md

 This setting controls how Longhorn automatically upgrades volumes' engines to the new default engine image after upgrading Longhorn manager.
 The value of this setting specifies the maximum number of engines per node that are allowed to upgrade to the default engine image at the same time.
 If the value is 0, Longhorn will not automatically upgrade volumes' engines to default version.

+#### Concurrent Volume Backup Restore Per Node Limit

+> Default: `5`

+This setting controls how many volumes on a node can restore the backup concurrently.

+Longhorn blocks the backup restore once the restoring volume count exceeds the limit.

+Set the value to **0** to disable backup restore.

 #### Create Default Disk on Labeled Nodes